 PROJECTS: Seahorse Conservation

-At Project Seahorse, Lily provides technical and biological support to iseahorse and the IUCN Seahorse, Pipefish & Stickleback Specialist Group.
+At Project Seahorse, Lily provides technical and biological support to iseahorse and the IUCN Seahorse, Pipefish & Seadragon Specialist Group.
 Lily holds a BSc in Biology from the University of Victoria and an MSc in Biology from Acadia University.
 Focusing on conservation genetics, her master’s thesis examined the population genetic structure, taxonomy, and phylogeography of freshwater mussels in Atlantic Canada.
 Prior to joining Project Seahorse, Lily worked as Invertebrate Research Biologist with Fisheries and Oceans Canada and was involved in developing survey protocols, researching life history characteristics, identifying threats, and implementing the conservation management of aquatic species at risk.

 Tanvi is studying shallow seas conservation in India’s Gulf of Mannar.
 She is interested in marine conservation and coastal resource management, with a focus on marine protected areas.
 She holds a Bachelor of Science degree in Zoology and a Master’s degree in Marine Sciences and Marine Affairs from.
 Her work has focused on integrated coastal zone management in India, and on the impact of climate change on marine resources.